DiamondLightSource/ulims-json-schemas/sroot/zdemo/pattern9/readme.md

 ### Bypassing checks (before release 1.0.0)

-A simple way to bypass is to delete all generated files

-on disk before the schema release being worked on.
+A simple way to bypass is to delete all generated files on disk before the schema release being worked on.
 The build will update the soft links so test passes again.

 Delete is needed for uncommitted point releases when a schema change should have been a major release.
 So, topfast 0.0.3 built fine but test failed due to new required property.
-Note, build of 1.0.0 files does not remove failed files.
+The rebuild as 1.0.0 did not not remove failed files.

 ## Changes / Summary of schema state change